manpages/role./fantasy2.md

 All the divine mages are spontaneous casters.
 Divine mages' spells aren't failing due to armor.

+Divine mages who have aspect Combat have access to mundane weapons and armor much like ordinary fighters do, except they get the following options:

+ + Primary weapon group, secondary weapon group, primary armor;
+ + Primary weapon group, primary armor, primary shields.

+Insteadd of normal PW SW SW PA / PW SW PA PS.

+Divine mages who don't have Combat aspect can choose to mimic armor with spells, much like combat arcane mages mimic weapon with spells.

 #### Cantrips and basic interactions

 A mage selects one basic interaction per aspect in which she gets access to